Bell Hill

 Residency and Citizenship Criteria

-Now that you’ve verified your income and assets meet the program’s limits, the next factor is residency and citizenship.
+Now that you’ve verified your income and assets meet the program’s limits, the next factor is residency, citizenship, and medical services.

 You must prove Missouri residency with a lease, mortgage statement, or utility bill showing your name and a Missouri address; the agency performs residency verification using these records.

-Renters remain responsible for paying utilities, so you must be the account holder or authorized payer.
+Renters remain responsible for paying utilities, so you must be the account holder or authorized payer using new technologies.

 Satisfying these requirements confirms your eligibility for the Missouri utility program.